ebilsanta/true-colours-game/README.md

 spring.datasource.drive-class-name=com.mysql.cj.jdbc.Driver
 ```
 But you may choose to use a different database and url.
+* Rename frontend/.env.sample to .env.local
-* Frontend - set your localhost IP as NEXT_PUBLIC_BASE_API_URL in frontend/.env.sample (use this if you want to access the application from other devices)
+* Frontend - set your localhost IP (eg. 192.168.1.105) as NEXT_PUBLIC_BASE_API_URL (use this if you want to access the application from other devices)

 ###### Setting up database
 * Start up your database and create the schema to use, eg. MySQL and true_colours schema etc.